negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 ### Content Gaps

+And this is the big one, which several "metrics only" audits will miss.

-Our entire content ecosystem was missing:
+Our entire content ecosystem was thin:
 - 1 blog post
 - 0 case studies
 - 0 testimonials
 - 0 social media presence
 - Only ~2,000 total words across 5 basic pages

-Competitors had 50-200+ blog posts.
-We had nothing.
+Competitors had 50-200+ blog posts, educational articles, etc. We were thin.
+Quality content matters, so - here we go.

 ---